kukitakasi/clubhouse-py/README.md

 ## Pull Requests / Issues

 1. Please DO NOT request PR for minor (documentation|typo|paragraph) changes.
-All of them will be rejected.
+All of them will be rejected and closed.
-2. Check closed [issues](https://github.com/stypr/clubhouse-py/issues?q=is%3Aissue+is%3Aclosed) before asking
+2. Check closed [issues](https://github.com/stypr/clubhouse-py/issues?q=is%3Aissue+is%3Aclosed) before asking a question / feature request.

 ## Clubhouse API written in Python